Comparing EVgo (NYSE:EVGO) and Monro (NASDAQ:MNRO)

-Monro (NASDAQ:MNRO) and EVgo (NYSE:EVGO) are both consumer discretionary companies, but which is the better business?
-We will compare the two companies based on the strength of their risk, analyst recommendations, earnings, profitability, institutional ownership, dividends and valuation.
+EVgo (NYSE:EVGO) and Monro (NASDAQ:MNRO) are both auto/tires/trucks companies, but which is the superior business?
+We will contrast the two companies based on the strength of their valuation, analyst recommendations, earnings, risk, institutional ownership, profitability and dividends.

 Analyst Ratings

-This is a summary of current ratings and recommmendations for Monro and EVgo, as reported by MarketBeat.
+This is a summary of current ratings and recommmendations for EVgo and Monro, as reported by MarketBeat.

 |Sell Ratings